Terry Chimes: Other bands

 After leaving The Clash, Chimes drummed in bands including Johnny Thunders and the Heartbreakers briefly in 1977 and 1984, Cowboys International in 1979, Gen X from 1980 to 1981, Hanoi Rocks in 1985, the Cherry Bombz in 1986 (with ex Hanoi Rocks members Andy McCoy and Nasty Suicide and ex Sham 69/Wanderers/the Lords of the New Church Dave Tregunna) and Black Sabbath on their Eternal Idol Tour in 1987–88.
 He also played drums with Billy Idol for a period of time.

 Later years

 In 2003, he was inducted into the Rock and Roll Hall of Fame as a member of The Clash.
 At the induction ceremony, he gave an acceptance speech praising Topper Headon's work.

 He currently plays drums for the Crunch and the Anita Chellemah Band.

 Personal life

 Since 1994, Chimes has worked as a chiropractor in Essex at his clinic, Chimes Chiropractic.
 He also runs chiropractic seminars.

 He was nominated as a Scouting in London Ambassador for the Scout Association Region for Greater London at an Adult Appreciation ceremony in 2008.

+He served as the chairman of the board for the YMCA of East London from 2002 to 2010.